oschulz/swmod/README.md

 certain structure (see above).
 However, swmod also provides several tools to assist with the installation of software packages into a module.

-Fist, specify the installation target module, e.g.:
+Fist, specify the installation target module and it's version, e.g.:

     # swmod setinst mysoftware@1.2.3